-If your tomato field contains full of grass and wild plant during cultivation, the newspaper will best work for blocking them.
+If your tomato field is full of grass and wild plant during cultivation, the newspaper will best work for blocking them.
 Create a deep layer of paper around 2-3 inches to control weeds.

-The paper layer inhibits the existing weeds plus stop germinating new seeds.
+The paper layer inhibits the existing weeds plus stops germinating new seeds.

-You can easily collect old newspapers or wastage paper from your home as well as your neighbors.
-Slice the newspapers using a paper shredder and make the pieces into a deep layer about 2-inch around your tomato plants.
+You can easily collect old newspapers or waste paper from your home as well as your neighbors.
+Slice the newspapers using a paper shredder and make the pieces into a deep layer about 2 inches around your tomato plants.

-Topping the paper layer with 3 inches of straw to prevent the shredded papers fly away.
+Topping the paper layer with 3 inches of straw to prevent the shredded papers from flying away.

 Straw is a great source of mulching tomatoes.
 Make a 4-6 inches layer surrounding the tomato plans that will bring you the best result.

-A study of Michigan State University found that tomato plants will produce 27% or more fruits if you mulch them with straw and provide the required nutrients.
+A study by Michigan State University found that tomato plants will produce 27% or more fruits if you mulch them with straw and provide the required nutrients.

 Straw contains carbon and less seed than hay.
 This is the woody part of the plant and mainly use for animal bedding.

 On the other hand, hay is the upper part of the grass crop mainly used for feeding livestock.
 It contains nitrogen, protein, and more seeds.